Bitter Lake (film)

 Bitter Lake is a 2015 BBC documentary by British filmmaker Adam Curtis.
-It argues that Western politicians have manufactured a simplified story about militant Islam, turning it into a good vs. evil argument informed by, and a reaction to, Western society's increasing chaos and disorder, which they neither grasp nor understand.
+It argues that Western politicians have manufactured a simplified story about militant Islam, turning it into a good vs. evil argument informed by, and in a reaction to, Western society's increasing chaos and disorder, which they neither grasp nor understand.
 The film makes extended use of newsreels and archive footage, and intersperses brief narrative segments with longer segments that depict violence and war in Afghanistan.

 Plot

 Bitter Lake attempts to explain several complex and interconnected narratives.
-One of the narratives is how past governments, including Russia and the West, with their continued, largely failing, interventions in Afghanistan, keep repeating such failures, without properly understanding the country's cultural background or its past political history and societal structure.
+One of the narratives is how past governments, including Russia and the West, with their continued, largely failing, interventions in Afghanistan, have kept repeating such failures, without properly understanding the country's cultural background or its past political history and societal structure.

 The film also outlines the US's alliance with Saudi Arabia, especially the US's agreement to buy Saudi oil, for control of a key energy supplier during the cold-war era, with Saudi Arabia gaining wealth and security in return.
 Part of the agreement provided that Saudi Arabia was allowed to continue its violent and fundamentalist interpretation of Islam, Wahhabism, free from external influence.
 Saudi support for Wahhabism fed many of the militant Islamic forces from the 1970s to the present, including the Mujahideen, Taliban, Al-Qaeda, and the Islamic State.

 Curtis describes the film as an attempt to add an "emotional" dimension to the context of the historical narrative in order to draw its audience in – hence its over two hours in length and availability exclusively through the BBC iPlayer – in order to give the viewer something beyond the disconnected news reports they're usually fed from most traditional broadcast journalism, along with putting historical facts in a truer broader context.

 BBC iPlayer has given me the opportunity to do this - because it isn’t restrained by the rigid formats and schedules of network television. [...]
 I have got hold of the unedited rushes of almost everything the BBC has ever shot in Afghanistan.
 It is thousands of hours - some of it is very dull, but large parts of it are extraordinary.
 Shots that record amazing moments, but also others that are touching, funny and sometimes very odd.
 These complicated, fragmentary and emotional images evoke the chaos of real experience.
 And out of them I have tried to build a different and more emotional way of depicting what really happened in Afghanistan.
 A counterpoint to the thin, narrow and increasingly destructive stories told by those in power today.

 The title is taken from the 1945 meeting of US president Franklin D. Roosevelt and King Abdulaziz of Saudi Arabia, on a ship on the Great Bitter Lake in the Suez Canal.
 Curtis portrays the meeting as leading to many of the events to follow.
 The film was released on 25 January 2015 exclusively on the BBC iPlayer.